dmkitui/slate/source/index.html.md

 ]
 ```

-If there are any anomalies with the registration, the API request, the returned json will have
+If there are any anomalies with the registration in the API request, the returned json will have
 all the details of the error.

 For example: